Your Home Addition: Planning Your New Addition

 The general process of planning an addition is the same as planning for any major renovation.
 But there are some major differences.
 The main difference is the perspective.
 In a typical renovation, we are constrained to fit features and functions into an existing space.
 If we are remodeling your kitchen, for example, all of the cabinets, counters, appliances, and other items required for a kitchen must be fitted into the space you have available in a manner that is both visually appealing and functional.
 The space constraint is the overriding theme of the design.

 Planning for an addition typically involves very little space constraint.
 The space does not yet exist, which gives us some excellent opportunities.
 We can, for example, design the room to fit the kitchen, rather than forcing the kitchen to fit the room.
-Which leads to the first rule of designing additions:
+This leads to the first rule of designing additions:

 Plan from the Inside Out